-- Use a 130/705H 100/16 wing needle. - For details on installing a needle, refer to "Replacing the needle" (page 38). - The needle threader cannot be used with the wing needle, otherwise the sewing machine may be damaged.
-Manually pass the thread through the eye of the needle from the front to the back.
+- Use a 130/705H 100/16 wing needle. - For details on installing a needle, refer to "Replacing the needle" (page 35). - The needle threader cannot be used with the wing needle, otherwise the sewing machine may be damaged.
+Manually pass the thread through the eye of the needle from the front.